drfmunoz/work-with-freddy/README.md

 I’m human, and I will drop the ball from time to time.
 If you notice me dropping the ball, please let me know ASAP.

 ## Technical
-Sometimes, I will look at your team’s code and design; this is not a bad sign.
+Sometimes, I will look at your team’s code and design; this is not a bad sign — I live to dive deep into the technical details, poke holes, and understand the rationale behind our choices.
 I like to know what my teams are doing and why.
 And from time to time, I will request a full architectural review of what your teams are building, the principles and patterns in them, and the challenges associated with it.